ABRSM Performance Diplomas LRSM FRSM ARSM

 • FRSM (Level 7) – new, digital only from 2024

-To clarify the progression between the three remaining diplomas, and for the benefit of those not familiar with the ARSM, a quick recap is in order.
+To clarify the progression between the three remaining diplomas, and for the benefit of those not familiar with the ARSM, a quick recap of this is in order, before turning to the newly imagined LRSM and FRSM Performing higher qualifications.

 The ARSM was introduced in 2016, at which point ABRSM’s Penny Milsom told me in an interview: